zhuohongwei/sicp/README.md

 Specifically, I use the [SICP package](https://docs.racket-lang.org/sicp-manual/) for working through the exercises.

 ## Disclaimer
-I am using these files to chart progress, and make no guarantee of correctness of any of the solutions here.
+I am using these files to chart progress, and make no guarantee of correctness for any of the solutions here.